Back to Articles

 Get Lost In Another World At The Waiheke Island

 Just a 30-minute ferry ride from the city, the Waiheke Island is an ultimate island retreat.
 It is popularly known for its extensive range of vineyards and wineries, along with some fantastic activities at your disposal.
-With beautiful beaches, olive groves and wine tastings, the island is a national treasure with many special spots, including diverse wildlife habitats and historic sites forming a significant part of the country’s landscape.
-The National reserves protect and preserve the cultural and historical heritage to maintain the biodiversity of the planet.
+With beautiful beaches, olive groves and wine tastings, the island is a national treasure with many special spots, including diverse wildlife habitats and historic sites forming a significant part of the country's landscape.

 Commemorate The Lost Souls At The Auckland War Memorial